12A and 80G Registration

 • Only trusts or institutions founded exclusively for religious or charitable purposes are eligible for 12A registration.

-• The organization must be involved in endeavors that accomplish its charitable goals.
-The objective of such acts should not be to make money for the advantage of any specific person or organization.
+• The organization must engage in endeavors that achieve its charitable goals.
+The goal of these actions should not be to make money for any one person or group.

-• The organization ought to be legally registered as a society or as a trust under the relevant statutes.
-Moreover, if it a Section 8 Company, then, it must be registered under the Companies Act of 2013.
+• The organization should legally register as a society or as a trust under the relevant statutes.
+Moreover, if it is a Section 8 Company, then it must register under the Companies Act of 2013.

-• The organization should not use its resources, whether direct or indirect, to benefit its members or any other particular person.
-The money should only be used for charitable or religious purposes.
+• The organization should not use its resources to help its members or any specific person.
+You should use the money only for charitable or religious purposes.

 • To represent its revenue, costs, and operations, the organization must have accurate books of accounts and other pertinent documentation.

-• Only non-profit entities, such as societies, registered trusts, and section 8 companies are founded for religious or charitable reasons, are eligible for 80G registration.
+• Only non-profit groups, like societies, registered trusts, and section 8 companies, can get 80G registration.
+Creators must establish them for religious or charitable purposes.

-• Organizations registering 80G registration must have their income exempt from taxes in accordance with Sections 11 and 12 of the Income Tax Act.
+• Organizations that want 80G registration must have income that is tax-exempt.
+This is according to Sections 11 and 12 of the Income Tax Act.
 The organization must already have the 12A registration certificate before applying for 80G registration.

-• The institution or fund's constitution or governing documents should specifically limit how its assets and profits are used.
-This limitation makes sure that the fund raised for charitable purposes is only invested in fulfilling such purpose.
+• The fund's rules should clearly explain how its money and profits can be used.
+This makes sure that the money raised for charity is only spent for that purpose.

-• An institution cannot be founded exclusively to serve a certain caste or religious community in order to qualify for Section 80G registration.
+• An institution cannot be made just to help one caste or religious group to get Section 80G registration.

 • Organizations that want to register under section 80G must keep accurate and consistent records of their financial transactions.
 This procedure is essential for proving responsibility and transparency in using funds.